soundOfff/tc-gts-contest/README.md

 # tc-gts-contest
-This repo is for the contest of the GST sponsor
+This repo is for the contest of the GTS sponsor